typelevel/doobie/modules/docs/src/main/tut/docs/04-Selecting.md

 }
 ```

-The `process` combinator is parameterized on the process element type and consumes an sql statement and a program in `PreparedStatementIO` that sets input parameters and any other pre-execution configuration.
+The `stream` combinator is parameterized on the element type and consumes a statement and a program in `PreparedStatementIO` that sets input parameters and any other pre-execution configuration.
 In this case the "prepare" program is a no-op.